 In addition to traditional ICT career paths, graduates of this programme will have the skills to pursue innovation and entrepreneurship by starting their own ICT-enabled businesses.
+Additionally, you will develop many transversal skills such as critical thinking, time-management, communication, collaboration, evaluation, and of course digital skills.
+All these skills are highly valued by employers.

-Programme Chair Dr. Lorraine Delaney lorraine.delaney@dcu.ie
+Programme Chair Dr Lorraine Delaney lorraine.delaney@dcu.ie

-Fees

-More information at:
+Fees More information at: dcu.ie/connected

-www.dcu.ie/connected